vibdev/canvas-kit/modules/canvas-kit-react-layout/README.md

 #### `width: number | string`

-> The width of the columns
+> The width of the columns.
+This will take precedence over the `columns` prop.

 ---